MTV Global: 1986–1987: Preparation for the launch

+1987–1996: Launch of the channel and expansion across countries

-On 1 August 1987 at 00:01 BST, MTV Europe started broadcasting, with British musician Elton John turning on the signal from Amsterdam.
+On 1 August 1987 at 00:01 BST, MTV Europe started broadcasting, with British musician Elton John turning on the signal from Amsterdam, NL.
 The first music video shown was Money for Nothing by Dire Straits.
 The beginning and end of the video were supplemented with the slogan "I want my MTV", voiced by Sting.
 For the launch, the channel organized a party at the Roxy club in Amsterdam; many stars were invited, such as Bruce Dickinson from Iron Maiden, Fish from Marillion, Terence Trent D'Arby, etc., the main guest and presenter was Elton John.
-The initiators of the launch of MTV in Europe were Robert Maxwell and two executives from MTV Networks USA; as a result, Robert Maxwell Group, British Telecom and Viacom (the owner of the MTV brand), jointly created MTV Europe.
 The TV channel's office is still located in London.

-The channel was launched in the United Kingdom, Denmark, Finland, the Netherlands and Sweden; a year later MTV Europe expanded to West Germany, Belgium, Switzerland, Greece and Norway.
-At launch, the channel was available in 1.6 million households, increasing to 3.6 million subscribers by August 1988; by year's end, it had reached 6.7 million households.
+The channel was launched in the United Kingdom, Republic of Ireland, Denmark, Finland, the Netherlands, Sweden and etc.; a year later MTV Europe expanded to West Germany, Belgium, Switzerland, Greece, Cyprus, Norway and etc. At launch, the channel was available in 1.6 million households, increasing to 3.6 million subscribers by August 1988; by year's end, it had reached 6.7 million households.

 The original line-up of VJs included presenters from Belgium, Denmark and France, as well as Ray Cokes and Steve Blame from the UK.
 MTV popularized the use of the term VJ to describe music TV presenters.

-Programs as MTV's Greatest Hits, Headbanger's Ball, MTV's Most Wanted, The Big Picture (a program about cinema), The Pulse (about fashion and style), 120 Minutes and MTV Coca-Cola Report (music news, interviews and tour dates of musicians) were produced.
+Programs as MTV's Greatest Hits, Headbanger's Ball, MTV's Most Wanted, The Big Picture (a programme about cinema), The Pulse (about fashion and style), 120 Minutes and MTV Coca-Cola Report (music news, interviews and toured dates of musicians) were produced.

 In February 1988, MTV Europe moved to the Camden Town area at 20-23 Mandela St.

 In October of the same year, MTV Europe management visited the Soviet Union for preliminary negotiations on bringing the channel there.
 At the same time, an application for registration of the TV channel was submitted.

 In 1989, MTV Europe covered the Moscow Music Festival live from the Lenin Stadium.
 At the same time, the TV channel started in East Berlin, East Germany, the same day as the dissolution of the East German cabinet.
 10 million subscribers across Europe were now picking the channel.
 Soviet artists officially debuted on MTV in the summer of 1989.
 The Moscow group "Kruiz" released the Hit for MTV manifesto song at the same time.